ArnavGonge/hackathon_tcp_turtles/README.md

 ### Database Setup

 1. Create a Supabase project at supabase.com
-2. Run the make_dc script in the SQL Editor:
+2. Run the make_db script in the SQL Editor.
 3. Go to Authentication > Settings and enable Email provider
 4. Optionally disable email confirmation for testing

 ### ENV SETUP

-# USE ENV FILE PROVIDED IN ADDITIONAL FILES ON DEVPOST
+USE ENV FILE PROVIDED IN ADDITIONAL FILES ON DEVPOST.
+ADD IT TO PROJECT ROOT DIR.

 ### Backend Setup